k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

-Here is a typical agentic flow illustration (numbers and signs refers to those mentioned above)
+The following diagram illustrates a typical agent flow; letters, numbers and labeled terms correspond to those mentioned at the beginning of this article: